hiqqs/releaseTrain/README.md

 # 🚂🚃 releaseTrain
 📦 node.js package to improve your CICD pipeline & app release process, fear no more and bring on the releaseTrain!

-🛤️ Auto cuts a branch based on current source of truth.\
+🛤️ Auto cuts a branch based on current source of truth\
 🚀 Creates new branch (RC-version), sets upstream and pushes to origin\
 📱 Sends Notification to desired channel via slack with release candidate information of the next train